rpcpool/yellowstone-faithful/README.md

 ### Filecoin fetch via CID

 If you already know the CID of the data you are looking for you can fetch it via `faithful-cli fetch <cid>`.
 This requires no further indexes and can also be used to recursively fetch data for example for an epoch.
-To avoid fetching the full dataset for an epoch (100s of GB) you probably want to pass the parameter `--dag-scope=entity` to fetch only the particular CID entity that you are interested in.
+To avoid fetching the full dataset for an epoch (100s of GB) you probably want to pass the parameter `--dag-scope=block` to fetch only the particular CID entity that you are interested in.

 ### Limitations